mhausenblas/s3-echoer/README.md

 ```

 Note, above, that in order to trigger the upload to S3 you need to press `ENTER` and then `CTRL+D`.

+From here on you can again use `aws s3api list-objects` and/or `aws s3api get-object` to verify if the write to S3 worked, or, alternatively, use the
+AWS console for this.